ReisyaRR/Sensory-perception-cancer/README.md

 # Sensory-perception-cancer
-# Create heatnap of hierarchical cluster analysis on R
+# Create heatmap of hierarchical cluster analysis on R
 # after loading the file and creating the matrix "mat"

 pheatmap(mat,